Warburton, Western Australia: Facilities

 Warburton is in the Shire of Ngaanyatjarraku.
 Information on travel and tourism in the area can be found on their website.
 The town has an air strip, one community store, health clinic, school, youth drop-in centre, open air swimming pool, sports field, gallery and coffee shop (open Sunday mornings), and roadhouse.
 The town is serviced by Australia Post and the Flying Doctor Service.

 A haemodialysis unit opened in the community in 2013.
 Patients can return to Warburton permanently or for extended visits and be treated.
 The service is run by Purple House in partnership with the Ngaanyatjarra Health Service.

 Ngaanyatjarra Community College was opened in August 1996 to provide a range of adult education options for the community.
 The only current service offered at the college is a telecentre.

 Warburton is a "dry" community where the use and import of alcohol is prohibited under local by-laws.

 Tourists and visitors need a permit from the Ngaanyatjarra Council to enter the town and use any of the highways in the area.

 Climate

-Warburton has a hot desert climate (Bwh) with long, hot summers and short, warm winters.
-January is the hottest month of the year, with a mean maximum temperature of 37.9 °C and a mean minimum of 23.2 °C. July is the coolest month with a mean maximum temperature of 20.9 °C and a mean minimum temperature of 5.8 °C.
+Warburton has a hot desert climate (BWh) with long, hot summers and short, warm winters.
+January is the hottest month of the year, with a mean maximum temperature of 38.0 °C and a mean minimum of 23.3 °C. July is the coolest month with a mean maximum temperature of 20.9 °C and a mean minimum temperature of 5.8 °C.

-Average rainfall is 244.4 mm, with February tending to be the wettest month and September the driest month.
+Average rainfall is 242.5 mm, with December tending to be the wettest month and September the driest.
 Warburton is therefore more affected by the tropical rain systems from the north of Australia rather than the rain-bearing cold fronts arriving from Antarctica towards the south of Australia.